IsaacScript/isaacscript/docs/basic-javascript.md

 <br />

-#### Option 2 - A Separate File
+#### Option 2 - A Declaration File

-A much better way is to make a file that corresponds to the variable / table.
-From the root of your project, create the `src/types/InfinityTrueCoopInterface.d.ts` file, and put the following in it:
+If you need to check for `InfinityTrueCoopInterface !== null` in more than one place in your mod, then option 1 is bad, because you would be [need to repeat yourself before each check](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself).
+Instead, make a TypeScript definition file that corresponds to the variable / table.

+For example, to declare `InfinityTrueCoopInterface`, starting from the root of your project:
+* Create the `src/types` directory.
+* Create the `src/types/InfinityTrueCoopInterface.d.ts` file.
+* Put the following in it:

 ```typescript
 declare const InfinityTrueCoopInterface: null | unknown;